Transportation in Mexico: Roadways

 Mexican highways are assigned a one to three-digit number.
 North-south highways are assigned odd numbers whereas east-west highways are assigned even numbers.
 Toll expressways usually run parallel to a free road and so are assigned the same number with the letter "D" added.
 (For example, the undivided two-lane highway connecting Mexico City and Puebla is MX 150, and the six-lane toll expressway is MX 150D).

 Mexico has had difficulty in building an integrated highway network because of the country's orography and landscape characteristics—most of the country is crossed by high-altitude ranges of mountains.
 Over the last two decades, Mexico has made impressive investments in order to improve its road infrastructure and connect main cities and towns across the country.
 In spite of its extension and recent development, the roadway network in Mexico is still inadequate to meet the current needs of the population and except for the toll roads, and they are often inadequately maintained.

 An additional problem is that in the center of the country the roads run into Metropolitan Mexico City from regional centers, but there are few roads that run peripherically to connect the other regional centers without running through the congestion around the capital.
-The federal government, in partnership with the government of Mexico State and the Federal District, has tried to alleviate that problem by constructing a tolled Mexico City bypass highway, "Arco Norte," which was partially opened in 2009.
+The federal government, in partnership with the government of Mexico State and the Federal District, has tried to alleviate that problem by constructing a tolled Mexico City bypass highway, Arco Norte, which was partially opened in 2009.

 Railroads

-Mexico privatized its freight rail service with the dissolution of the former Ferrocarriles Nacionales de México freight service in 1998.
-There is a Mexico City Metro and a Monterrey Metro as well as light rail systems operating in Mexico City (Xochimilco Light Rail), and Guadalajara (Guadalajara light rail system).

-The Secretariat of Communications and Transport of Mexico has proposed a high-speed rail link that would transport passengers from Mexico City to Guadalajara, Jalisco, with stops in the cities of Querétaro, Guanajuato, Leon and Irapuato; and a connected line running from the port city of Manzanillo to Aguascalientes.
-The train, which would travel at 300 km/h, allows passengers to travel from Mexico City to Guadalajara in just 2 hours (the same trip by road would last 7 hours).
+Mexico privatized its freight rail service with the dissolution of the former Ferrocarriles Nacionales de México freight service in 1998, leading to significant improvements and modernization in the sector.
+Today, the country boasts a robust rail network primarily operated by companies like Ferromex and Kansas City Southern de México, which facilitate the transport of various goods across the nation.
+In addition to freight, Mexico also supports urban rail infrastructure, including the Mexico City Metro and the Monterrey Metro, along with light rail systems such as the Xochimilco Light Rail in Mexico City and the Guadalajara Light Rail System.
+Looking towards the future, the Secretariat of Communications and Transport of Mexico has proposed ambitious projects like a high-speed rail link from Mexico City to Guadalajara, with stops in Querétaro, Guanajuato, León, and Irapuato, allowing passengers to travel at speeds of 300 km/h and reducing travel time between these cities significantly compared to road transport.